a-catgirl-dev/.../README.md

 idk where to find it. perhaps [google](https://google.com) it yourself. (or [duckduckgo](https://duckduckgo.com) it yourself)

-## Further configuration
+## Further configuration, troubleshooting, etc etc etc

-more bloat! woooooooooooo
+Make it yours, not mine.

 ### Yazi: add what-size plugin for yazi